cherdeman/COPA_Project/README.md

 # COPA Analysis
-> Personal project to analyze the Chicago Office for Police Accountability's recently released complaint data.
+> Personal project to analyze the Civilian Office of Police Accountability's recently released complaint data.

 ## Files in this repository
 > history_context.txt: Includes a brief summary of the historical context and relevant agencies, as well as key variable descriptors so that users can fully understand the data at hand.